uc-cdis/gen3.org/content/resources/user/access-data.md

 ### Downloading Metadata Using the Gen3 SDK
 The bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has put together a basic software development kit (SDK) to help users interact with the Gen3 API, which can be found on [Github](https://github.com/uc-cdis/gen3sdk-python).
-The complete documentation can be found on GitHub and on the [API documentation page](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html).
+The complete documentation can be found either on GitHub or on the [API documentation page](https://uc-cdis.github.io/gen3sdk-python/_build/html/index.html).

-It is possible to export all records in a single node type of a project or export a single record into a json file using the functions `export_node` and `export_record`, respectively, in the __Gen3Submission__ class reported [here](https://uc-cdis.github.io/gen3sdk-python/_build/html/submission.html).
+It is possible to export all records in a single node type of a project or export a single record into a .JSON file using the functions `export_node` and `export_record`, respectively, in the __Gen3Submission__ class reported [here](https://uc-cdis.github.io/gen3sdk-python/_build/html/submission.html).
 More SDK examples and how to get started with the SDK can be also found in the [analyze-data section](http://www.gen3.org/resources/user/analyze-data/#4-using-the-gen3-sdk).

 ### Downloading Metadata Using the API